Professional freelance editors will be familiar with a few industry-standard style manuals:

 Efficiency and workflow

 Specifying a preference for one of several equally valid options helps establish your editorial authority and helps your editorial team work together.
 Nobody has to make the initial decision and communicate that to the rest of the team.
-You reap the most benefits if you use the same editors over and over—they’ll quickly become adapt to your house style and use it automatically for your projects.
+You reap the most benefits if you use the same editors over and over—they’ll quickly adapt to your house style and use it automatically for your projects.

 As for workflow, some house styles will also include special formatting and tagging instructions for editors to follow when they prepare a manuscript for typesetting.
 These elements are also important but, as I’ll argue later, should be separated out as process guidelines rather than style rules.